Skip to content

 Background

 In AI infrastructure, credentials rarely exist in isolation.
 A Ray job runtime environment can expose tracking credentials for MLflow.
 MLflow run parameters and tags can then expose the HuggingFace token used by an inference gateway.
-This lateral movement through credential reuse is the guided benchmark chain.
+This lateral movement through credential reuse is the guided benchmark chain, and it is the whole point of the estate: each hop's output is the next hop's key, across trust boundaries.

 Objective